 Titling and registration requirements for farm trailers vary.
 For information about all required documentation and fees, contact your county tax assessor-collector office.

-- Temporary additional weight receipts issued for hauling seasonal agricultural products do not affect a semitrailer's gross weight and status for titling purposes.
+• Temporary additional weight permits issued for hauling seasonal agricultural products do not affect a semitrailer's gross weight and status for titling purposes.

 More Information